 Has a friend or family member ever offended you by the language they use?
 Sometimes, people, we are close to may offend us with the language they use without even realizing how wrong it is.
 Calling someone retarded is very offensive to the developmentally and intellectually disabled and should not be in your vocabulary.
 Before you call someone retarded here are a few things to think about.

-Think about it- When you call someone a retard or say “you’re so retarded” you are implying that a person with a developmental or intellectual disability is stupid.
+Think about it- When you call someone a retard or say “you’re so retarded” you are implying that people with developmental or intellectual disabilities are stupid.
 People with developmental and intellectual disabilities may struggle with things that you may not struggle with, but that does not mean they are stupid!
-There are a lot of people with developmental and intellectual disabilities that are very intelligent and it’s not fair to them for you to assume they are stupid because of their disability.
-Before you call someone a retard think about what you’re saying!
+There are a lot of people with developmental and intellectual disabilities that are very intelligent and it’s hurtful and unfair of you to assume they are stupid just because they have a disability.

 Calling people you don’t like retarded- It just isn’t fair to insult the intellectually and developmentally disabled because you got into a disagreement with somebody.
 There are plenty of other ways to express your anger without insulting anyone.

 Stop thinking you are superior to the disabled- Sometimes an abled person will view a disabled person as a lesser human being.
 Saying things like “you’re retarded” doesn’t even seem wrong to them because it doesn’t affect them personally.
 An abled person is not better than a person with a disability they are just different!